 15. Is It Better To Paint Or Stain Cedar Siding?

 It depends on what wood finish appeals to you and how many times in a ten year period you want to go through the trouble of cleaning and refinishing your home.
 Many of our customers love the natural wood look and do not mind re-staining their home every two to three years to keep that stunningly beautiful, brand new, natural wood look.
+So, how long does painted cedar siding last?
 Some of our customers don’t want to be out there every two to three years and are willing to use a more opaque product … semi-solid, solid, or prime and paint … to decrease the frequency of how many times they have to refinish their home.
 So, whether it is better to paint or stain is going to depend on your preferences and also your tolerance for cleaning your entire home and having it refinished.

 16. How Often Does Cedar Siding Need To Be Sealed?

 The more natural wood look you wish to preserve the more frequently you will need to maintain it.
 Transparent finishes, which perform like a clear and will allow the wood to turn gray quicker, will be every one to two years.
 Semi-transparent stains, which add a little bit of pigment and allow you to keep your wood in the brown family rather than turning gray is every three to five years, depending on a number of factors.
 Semi-solid stains, which are semi-opaque, will need to be refinished every five to eight years.
 Solid stains are opaque and perform well with two coats every ten to fifteen years.
 If you’re leaning toward a solid stain, you should seriously consider factory prime with an oil-base, bleed-blocking primer and one factory coat of latex paint for your cedar siding.
+So, how long does painted cedar siding last?
 Once you install it, put on a final coat of paint and you’ve got yourself twenty-five plus years of performance before you really need to do anything other than clean it.

 17. Can You Stain Over Painted Cedar Siding?